Meditation: These Simple Techniques Can Help You Unwind

 The body scan method allows you to familiarise yourself with your body, thoughts and feelings as well as centre your attention for a short period of time.

-Taking deep breaths is a well-known element of meditation that may help to shift your focus when you are feeling particularly stressed or overwhelmed.
+Taking deep breaths is a well-known meditation technique that can help to shift your focus when you’re stressed or overwhelmed.

-To practice the 4-7-8 method, simply follow along with these instructions:
+To practice the 4-7-8 method, simply follow these instructions:

-Progressive muscle relaxation is a simple exercise whereby you tense and release all the muscles in your body.
+Progressive muscle relaxation is a quick and easy exercise whereby you tense and release all the muscles in your body.
 This may help you to physically relax from your head to your toes.

 Follow these simple instructions to practice progressive muscle relaxation: